 Elastic search is a real-time search and analytics engine.
-It is based on Apache Lucene an open source.
+It is based on Apache Lucene and is open-source.

-Elastic search is schema less.
-It does field type recognition, because JASON document structure is not just strings but it can recognize date, number or a floating point number.
+Elastic search is schema-less.
+It does field type recognition because the JASON document structure is not just strings but it can recognize a date, number, or a floating-point number.
 Also, if a schema is not provided it gives a field number and tries to be smart about it.
 Any JASON document that is put in is stored in the source document.
 It maintains a version number automatically, so if any update is done it increments an internal version document.

-Elastic search assumes certain things about data, sharding and configuration because it has a RESTful HTTP interface.
-It is possible to do cross-index searching, multi-document type for all of those books/journals/documents that have author.
+Elastic search assumes certain things about data, sharding, and configuration because it has a RESTful HTTP interface.
+It is possible to do cross-index searching and multi-document typing for all of those books/journals/documents that have authors.
 It is a really flexible tool that supports almost everything expected and is set to become the next evolution of search.